“I’m trading you two in for good kids,” my dad bellowed to Chickenbone and I one summer day long ago after we’d been acting up.

 There is a post coming on the Squirrel Obstacle Course, but I’ve been too busy to edit the video.
 So all I’ve got for you is a generic update of randomness.
 Your excitement is palpable, even from here.

-But you’re really wondering about the naked people, right?
+You’re really wondering about the naked people, aren’t you?
 Don’t worry, that wasn’t just a catchy title, they’re coming.
 Err, umm, maybe they already did?
 I don’t know, I didn’t get to ask them.

 RV Slide-out Issues

-I can’t close the slide to drive it to the shop in which I have more confidence over an hour away (they can’t come out, but it’s Camping World).
+I can’t close the slide to drive it to the shop over an hour away in which I have more confidence (it’s Camping World, but they don’t do mobile).

 In Winnebagos with a couch attached to the living room slide-out, the carpet under the couch is covered in a sheet of clear, thick plastic (like Visqueen).
 This wraps around under the slide to protect the other carpet that’s part of the house/coach floor.

-Most of this plastic/visqueen has come lose, rolled up under the slide, and is sticking out of the weatherstripping on the outside. (see photo) When I attempted to pull it out all the way, I realized . . . → But wait, there’s more! : Naked people, RV issues, and kitties.
+Most of this plastic/visqueen has come lose, rolled up under the slide, and is sticking out of the weatherstripping on the outside. (see photo) When I attempted to pull it out all the way, I realized part of it is still attached, AND a glide/slide-out strip (probably used to help glide the slide smoothly) has also come lose.

 He-heh.
 I need a sign like this for my rig.